trustgraph-ai/trustgraph/README.md

 *   **Component Flexibility:** Avoid component lock-in.
 TrustGraph integrates multiple options for all system components.

 ## 🚀 Getting Started

+This is a very-quickstart.
+See [other installation options](docs/README.md).

 - [Install the CLI](#install-the-trustgraph-cli)
 - [Configuration Builder](#-configuration-builder)
 - [Platform Restarts](#platform-restarts)